ellite/OneDL/README.md

 ### 2. Install Required Package

-The only required external Python package is `requests`.
-Install it with:
+The only required external Python packages are `requests` and `bencodepy`.
+Install them with:

 ```bash
 pip install requests bencodepy